New Patient Information

-Information for Allergy Testing Appointments
+Allergy Testing Appointments

 We look forward to seeing you at your upcoming testing appointment.
 Please review the information below to ensure your appointment runs smoothly.

 - It is important to be on time for your skin test appointment.
 If you arrive late, we may be unable to test you due to time constraints.
 Please arrive 15 minutes early to complete the registration process.
-(Note: our clinics are closed for lunch from 12–1pm, you will not be able to enter the office prior to 1pm.)

 - If your insurance requires a referral, please make sure we have it in advance of the appointment.
 Referrals may be faxed to: 678.742.3330.
 On the day of the appointment, please bring insurance card, photo ID, and form of payment.